Towards Reducing Biases in Combining Multiple Experts Online: Setting and preliminaries

+\textbf{Setting.\quad} We assume access to a set of black-box classifiers $\mathcal{F}=\{f_1,\ldots,f_d\}$.
+While many fairness solutions attempt to optimize a classifier, our goal is to produce fair and accurate predictions by combining the classifiers according to their past performances.
+In online settings, an algorithm runs through rounds $t=1,\ldots,T$.
+At each round $t$: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item A single example $(x^t,z^t) \in \mathbb{R}^n$ arrives, where $x^t\in X$ is a vector of unprotected attributes and $z^t \in Z$ is a protected or sensitive attribute. \item One classifier $f^t \in \mathcal{F}$ is randomly selected to estimate $\hat{y}^t = f^t(x^t,z^t)$, the label for the input example. \item The true label $y^t$ is revealed after the prediction. \end{itemize}

-Let $\mathcal{F}=\{f_1,\ldots,f_d\}$ be a finite set of classifiers; and let $\hat{y} = f(x,z)$ be the outcome of a classifier when evaluates an example.
-Superscript $t$ denotes the time index or \textit{round} t; for instance $y^t$ is the true class associated to the example arrived at round $t$, i.e. $(x^t,z^t)$.
-Superscript $*$ denotes optimality; for instance $f^*(z,y)$ represents the best classifier on group z with label y.
+\textbf{Notation and assumptions.\quad} In this paper we consider binary classification problems, with a positive and a negative class, i.e., $y \in \{+,-\}$.
+For the sake of notation, we assume the whole data set can be divided in two population groups $A$ and $B$ according to the sensitive attribute; i.e. $z \in \{A,B\}$, though our approach can be easily extended to multiple groups.
+Superscript $t$ denotes the time index or \textit{round} $t$; for instance $y^t$ is the true class of the example given in round $t$.
+Superscript $*$ denotes optimality; for instance $f^*(z,y)$ represents the best classifier on group $z$ with label $y$.
+Superscript $T$ denotes the matrix transpose only when it is on a vector.
+Letter $\ell$ denotes a loss function.